Skip to main content

 In a sow for podcast production, your financial protection usually comes from four places: scope and exclusions, payment terms, change orders, and termination.
 If any of those are loose, you usually end up arguing about extras, timing, or what gets handed over at the end.

-| Scope | "Full podcast production for 8 episodes" | "Edit, mix, and master 8 episodes; deliver agreed output formats per episode, show notes up to [X] words, metadata entry, and upload to [named host/platform]" |
+Scope"Full podcast production for 8 episodes""Edit, mix, and master 8 episodes; deliver agreed output formats per episode, show notes up to the agreed word count, metadata entry, and upload to the named host or platform"

-| Exclusions | "Other services as needed" | "Not included unless listed: transcripts, audiograms, social clips, YouTube versioning, cross-posting/distribution targets, and extra revision rounds" |
+Exclusions"Other services as needed""Not included unless listed: transcripts, audiograms, social clips, YouTube versioning, cross-posting/distribution targets, and extra revision rounds"

-| Payment | "Paid on completion" | "Invoice [at signing / monthly / per batch / on acceptance], due in [X] days; services may pause if contract terms allow and payment is overdue by [X] days; late charge only if valid under governing law" |
+Payment"Paid on completion""Invoice on the agreed trigger, with payment due window pending signed SOW verification; services may pause if contract terms allow and payment is overdue under the signed SOW; late charge only if valid under governing law"

-| Changes | "Client may request reasonable additions" | "Added work starts only after a written, signed change order with updated deliverables, timeline, and price" |
+Changes"Client may request reasonable additions""Added work starts only after a written, signed change order with updated deliverables, timeline, and price"

 This is where scope creep usually starts.
 If "full production" stands on its own without limits, it becomes a container for whatever someone thinks should be included later.